sean-vaughan/openshift/README.md

 in apps defined in the `apps` directories.
 The cluster configurations provide cluster-specific parameters for the apps (e.g. helm values or kustomize overlays).

+## Cluster/<app-name> Helm Argo Apps

+For the simplest helm app values, put the `values.yaml` file in the `clusters/<cluster-name>/<app-name>/ directory.
+An argo app using the <app-name>
+directory name will be created automatically and will show up in the dashboard.

-For helm charts, you can preview the generated configurations by running:
+You can preview the generated configurations by running:

-    helm template -f ./clusters/<cluster-name>/<app-name>.yaml ./apps/<app-name> | less
+    helm template -f ./clusters/<cluster-name>/<app-name>/values.yaml ./apps/<app-name> | less

-You can manually apply the configurations by running:
+You can manually apply the configurations to a cluster by running:

-    helm template -f ./clusters/<cluster-name>/<app-name>.yaml ./apps/<app-name> | oc create -f -
+    helm template -f ./clusters/<cluster-name>/<app-name>values.yaml ./apps/<app-name> | oc create -f -

+This use-case is implemented in the `apps/app-of-apps/helm-apps.yaml` manifest.

+You can